tariqajyusuf/fidesdocs/pages/regulations/gpc/detect_gpc.md

     The value of this is `false` if no `Sec-GPC` header field is sent, otherwise the value will be `true`.

-    From this, checking the users current state is a case of checking GPC via a script such as the example below:
+    From this, checking the user's current state is a case of checking GPC via a script such as the example below:

 ```json
     if (!navigator.globalPrivacyControl) {